microsoft/bedrock/cluster/environments/azure-multiple-clusters-waf-tm-apimgmt/README.md

     - `east_resource_group_name`:  Name of the resource group for the cluster.
     - `east_resource_group_locatio`: Location of the Azure region.
 For ex: `eastus2`.
     - `gitops_east_path`: Path to a subdirectory, or folder in a git repo
 3. Configure Terraform backend.
-It is optional, but a best practice for production environment
+It is optional, but a best practice for production environments

 * Navigate to the [backend state](/Azure/backend-state) directory and issue the following command.
-More information is avaialble in [Terraform docs](https://www.terraform.io/docs/backends/) and [Azure docs](https://docs.microsoft.com/en-us/azure/terraform/terraform-backend).
+More information is available in [Terraform docs](https://www.terraform.io/docs/backends/) and [Azure docs](https://docs.microsoft.com/en-us/azure/terraform/terraform-backend).

     - `storage account name`: Name of the storage account to store the Terraform state.
     - `storage account location`: Location of the storage account.